sauerbraten/crudapi/README.md

 Make sure that these are URL-safe, since you will access them as an URL path.

-You also need to specify who is allowed to do what with your resources.
+You can also specify who is allowed to do what with your resources.
 For this, there is the [`crudapi.Guard`](http://godoc.org/github.com/sauerbraten/crudapi#Guard) interface.
 Implementations of this interface authenticate clients, for example using API keys, and authorize their requests (you may want to offer read-only access to you API).
+If you pass `nil` as guard, a default guard will be used with no restrictions of any kind.
+This meands everyone can do everything on your API!

+For example, you can use the example guard which uses a simple map to describe valid (= allowed) actions for each kind:

+	g := crudapi.MapGuard{map[string][]string{
+		"artists": {crudapi.ActionCreate, crudapi.ActionGet, crudapi.ActionUpdate},
+		"albums":  {crudapi.ActionCreate, crudapi.ActionGet, crudapi.ActionGetAll, crudapi.ActionUpdate},
+	}}

+This code allows artist resources to be created, updated, and read one-by-one, and album resources to be created, updated, read one-by-one and read all at once.
+The example guard does not authenticate clients, though, meaning everybody can still perform those valid actions.

 Next, create a `*mux.Router` (from [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux)) and mount the API:

 	router := mux.NewRouter()